 This is a hands-on training that is focused on helping participants develop their skills, unique style and therapeutic presence.
 The majority of the time will be devoted to experiential learning, including analyzing videos of live sessions, practicing with each other and doing exercises that are designed to promote personal reflection.
 Participants will be asked to learn some of the theoretical material at home through watching videos recorded in a previous training.

-Training includes 52 live instruction time (28 hours online, 24 hours in-person) and 14 hours via a prerecorded online course.
+Training includes 48 hours (CEUs) live instruction time and 14 hours (non-CEU hours) via a prerecorded online course.

-This training combines 7 virtual meetings and 2 in-person meetings:
+This training combines 3 virtual meetings and 2 three-day-long in-person meetings:

-- All the virtual meetings will be held on Friday mornings from 8 am to 12 pm (Pacific Time):
+- Virtual meetings will be held Thursday or Friday mornings from 9:00 am to 1:30 pm PST via zoom:

-- Two in-person trainings will be held on:
+- Two in-person trainings will be held at Sacred Streams in Berkeley on:

 Here’s what you’ll learn in the training: